-Claims must be submitted within 365 days from the date of service, or no later than 95 days after the end of the Federal Fiscal Year (i.e., January 3), whichever comes first.
+Claims must be submitted within 365 days from the date of service, or no later than 95 days after the end of the federal fiscal year (FFY) (i.e., January 3), whichever comes first.

-Referto: "Section 3: TMHP Electronic Data Interchange (EDI)" (Vol. 1, General Information) for information on electronic claims submissions.
+"Section 3: TMHP Electronic Data Interchange (EDI)" (Vol. 1, General Information) for Referto: information on electronic claims submissions.

-"Section 6: Claims Filing" (Vol. 1, General Information) for general information about claims filing.
+"Section 6: Claims Filing" (Vol. 1, General Information) for instructions on completing paper claims and additional general information about claims filing.